Skip to content

 uaecorporate-taxfree-zoneconsultancy

-UAE corporate tax 9% hit free zones June 2023.
+UAE corporate tax 9% hit free zones in June 2023.
 Indian consultants got the surprise.

 Most UAE-based Indian consultants set up free-zone LLCs assuming permanent 0% tax.
 The June 2023 corporate tax law carved out that assumption.
 Here's what counts as qualifying income, what gets the 9%, and how the India-UAE DTAA Article 11 still keeps NRO interest at 12.5%.